Applications of Borel-definable homological algebra to locally compact groups

 where $R=A\times G$ is the standard Borel group endowed with the group operation

 the product Borel structure, and the product of Haar measures on $A$ and $G$ .
-By \cite[Theorem 1]{mackey_les_1957} there exists a unique locally compact Polish group topology on $R$ whose Borel sets are the Borel sets on $R$ and having the given measure on $R$ as a Haar measure; see also \cite[Theorem 1] {mackey_les_1957}.
+By \cite[Theorem 1]{mackey_les_1957} there exists a unique locally compact Polish group topology on $R$ whose Borel sets are the given Borel sets and for which the displayed measure is a Haar measure.
 This topology renders the extension

 an extension of locally compact abelian Polish groups.
 In turn, this defines an element of $\mathrm{Ext}^{1}\left( G,A\right) $ as in \cite[Theorem III.5.5]{gelfand_methods_2003}.

 These constructions describe an isomorphism $\mathrm{Ext}_{\mathrm{Yon} }^{1}\left( G,A\right) \rightarrow \mathrm{Ext}^{1}\left( G,A\right) $ together with its inverse.
 It remains to prove that this isomorphism is Borel-definable.
 By \cite[Proposition 4.7]{lupini_looking_2024}, it suffices to show that it is $\boldsymbol{\Sigma }_{1}^{1}$-definable.
 We have that the lift of its graph is given by pairs $\left( c,\left( f,\sigma \right) \right) $ where $\left( f,\sigma \right) $ represents the element of $ \mathrm{Ext}^{1}\left( G,A\right) $ associated with the extension